Car Free Day, Sunday 22nd September 2022

 Residents close off their streets to through traffic for a few hours weekly or monthly, so that children can play out more safely and neighbours come together – making streets friendlier for all.
-Nearly 50 streets have taken part in the idea in Hackney.
+Fifty streets have taken part in the idea in Hackney.
 Schools, nurseries and other organisations are involved too.

 To help you get started with your own play street, the four main steps to follow are:

 - Play out as often as once a week!

 As a first step, download our guide on Consulting and applying as well as letter templates and other resources that will help.
 All available here

 Neighbours volunteer to ‘steward’ road closures.
 People living in the street can still drive in and out at 5mph, guided by the stewards.
 Through traffic is redirected.